 Stuart BaranCalled to the bar 2011 Junior

-Stuart practises in all areas of intellectual property, including: patents, SPCs, trade marks, passing off, copyright, designs and confidential information.
+He practises in all areas of intellectual property, including: patents, SPCs, trade marks, passing off, copyright, designs and confidential information.
 He prides himself on being an approachable and modern commercial advocate who enjoys working as part of a team and with all different types of clients and colleagues.

 Stuart has appeared unled in the Court of Appeal, High Court, the IPEC, the General Court of the European Union, and the European Patent Office, as well as in trade mark registration proceedings (ex parte and inter partes, at first instance and on appeal) in the UKIPO.
 He enjoys working with solicitors, patent and trade mark attorneys from a variety of different settings, including in-house lawyers, specialists and non-specialists.

 Stuart was recognised as a ranked junior in Chambers and Partners (2014 edition) before his first full year as a tenant was complete, and has been ranked each year since.
 He is also a “leading junior” for intellectual property in the Legal 500.
 In 2017/18 he was awarded “2018 Junior of the Year: IP, IT and Media” by Legal 500, and nominated for the equivalent award from Chambers & Partners.

 Selection of Recent Cases (* - UNLED)